sourcehut-mirrors/chawan/README.md

 * Almost full compliance with the WHATWG standard.
 (Except for the few missing features listed in the following section.)
+* Passes all tokenizer and tree builder tests in html5lib-tests.[^1]
 * Includes a minimal DOM implementation.
 * No mandatory dependencies other than the Nim standard library.
 * Optional character encoding support (see minidom_enc).
 * String interning support for tag and attribute names.

+[^1]: Except for tree builder tests requiring JavaScript and xmlViolation tokenizer tests.

 ## To-do